kubeflow/website/content/en/docs/components/central-dash/overview.md

 If you didn't configure Kubeflow to integrate with an identity provider then you can port-forward directly to the Istio gateway.

-Port-forwarding typically does not work if any of the following are true:
+Port-forwarding typically does not work if any of the following is true:

   * You've deployed Kubeflow on GCP using the
     [GCP deployment UI](/docs/gke/deploy/deploy-ui/) or the default settings